This articles goes step by step on how to move Acctivate and its data to a new server.

 - Repeat the above backup procedure for each company.

-- Launch Windows Explorer and locate the folder from step 6 above
+- Launch Windows Explorer and locate the folder using the "Backup Path" value in the Backup/Restore window.

 - Create a ZIP file containing all of the BKF files that you just created (similar to above Custom Reports process)